Jun 6, 2017

 The image above was taken a couple of days ago.
 These are my Boston pickling cucumbers and lemon cucumbers.
 My Boston pickling cucumber shoots are the three on the left, and my lemon cucumbers are the other shoots on the right.
 But you can see from this image that their shoots are trying to grow all over the place, especially my lemon cucumbers.
 After each rainfall, we've been getting rain every day for the last five days, I have to go out and redirect their shoots because a good rain really gets them growing.

-The second option I recommend costs a lot less, depending on how you choose to use it, which is trellis netting.
-I bought mine at Home Depot for around $3.98 each.
-It comes in a small bag, and can be found in the garden center.
+The third option I recommend costs a lot less, depending on how you choose to use it, which also uses trellis netting, but instead of attaching it to a fence as I did with my lemon and Boston pickling cucumbers in the garden bed, I attach it to a DIY trellis I've made with wooden dowels and bamboo stakes.
 The reason why this trellis netting works so well with either a garden bed or a plant pot is because of its size, which is 5 feet by 8 feet.
-For long garden beds you can use it long ways stretching out the 8 foot side across the garden bed, and for around plant pots you can use it by stretching it out on the 5 foot side.
-You might have to let most of it dangle on the ground using it this way, but it still works.
+For long garden beds you can use it long ways stretching it out the 8 foot side across the garden bed, and for use with plant pots you can use it by stretching it out on the 5 foot side.
+You might have to let most of it dangle on the ground using it this way, depending on how tall the trellis is, but it still works.